Open Network for Digital Commerce: Hospitality industry

 On 21 June 2022, the National Restaurant Association of India (NRAI) initiated talks with ONDC officials.
 Initially, some large and small restaurants will join the network as a pilot project and work on technology standardisation.
 Restaurant Network Partners (RNP) under ONDC will help in the onboarding process and act as an aggregator.
 Post onboarding, RNP will educate and train restaurants on the online delivery business, maintain packaging and hygiene norms, and ensure that food preparation is in accordance with service level agreements to protect consumer interests.
 Building consumer pipeline and delivery infrastructure will not come under RNP.

 Indian Railway Catering and Tourism Corporation (IRCTC) is also engaging with ONDC to enable consumers to buy items during travel.
 To de-risk online sales from food aggregators Zomato and Swiggy, Domino's gone live on ONDC in National Capital Region.
 On 30 January 2024, the platform integration was finished and other cities will go live in phase manner.
 Rebel Foods, a cloud kitchen, expanded its EatSure direct-to-consumer (D2C) platform to ONDC.

 McDonald's restaurants offering à la carte and meal options for the Eastern and Northern regions of India joined ONDC.
 At the ONDC Startup Mahotsav on 17 May 2024, EaseMyTrip signed a Letter of Intent to become a part of the ONDC Network.

 From July 2024, the Bruhat Bengaluru Hoteliers Association (BBHA) and GrowthFalcons will collaborate to focus on the meal delivery industry.
 Bengaluru is currently placing at least 50,000–60,000 food delivery orders each day on ONDC using Ola Consumer as the buying app.

 Automotive industry

 Hero MotoCorp joined ONDC and would provide products, accessories, and parts for two-wheelers.
 'Hero Genuine Parts' will be made available for customers using any buyer app on the network, including Mystore and Paytm.

 Entertainment

 On September 24, 2024, OTTplay by HT Media Labs announced its joining the ONDC network.
 OTTplay will offer its membership plans via gift cards starting at ₹249 per month, including popular packs like Jhakaas, Simply South, and Totally Sorted.
 With these gift cards accessible across the ONDC network, customers will have easy access.
 The membership options facilitate users' exploration and enjoyment of entertainment catered to their own interests.
 It has become the first OTT platform to join ONDC.

+International collaboration

 Cross-border trade

 The first successful international cross-border transaction was carried out by ONDC and the Singapore-based business-to-business network Proxtera on 10 January 2024.

+Technology export to foreign nations

+Following the signing of a memorandum of understanding on digital development by Prime Minister Narendra Modi and President of Indonesia Prabowo Subianto in New Delhi on January 2025, the technology partnership between India and Indonesia is supporting the development of Indonesia Open Network (ION).
+The ION framework is being guided by ONDC personnel, including previous and founding executives, in cooperation with Indonesian ministries and ecosystem partners.